raphaelfuchter/DaddyLive-m3u/README.md

 For added flexibility, this repository provides an M3U playlist featuring DaddyLive's channels.
 With this, you can load the streams into any IPTV application that supports M3U-formatted playlists, giving you more options for how you enjoy the content.

 You can view the full list of channels provided by DaddyLive [here](https://href.li/?https://dlhd.so/24-7-channels.php).

+**Note:** Adult channels have been excluded from the main playlist.
+If you wish to include these channels, they can be accessed [here](https://github.com/dtankdempse/daddylive-m3u/tree/main/adult).

 ## Playlist Formats: